microsoft/surface-duo-app-samples/TwoNote/README.md

 ### Pen Events

 This sample provides pen event support to allow for a smooth and pressure-sensitive inking experience.
 Users can choose from a variety of colors and stroke thicknesses to write, draw, highlight, and erase within a note.
+To learn more about the capabilities of touch events and pens, visit this [pen event resource](https://devblogs.microsoft.com/surface-duo/pen-events-on-the-surface-duo/).

 ### List-Detail

-When spanned in dual-portrait mode, the app takes advantage of the [List-detail](https://docs.microsoft.com/dual-screen/introduction#master-detail) app pattern to simultaneously display a list of existing notes and a more detailed view of a selected note.
+When spanned in dual-portrait mode, the app takes advantage of the [list-detail](https://docs.microsoft.com/dual-screen/introduction#master-detail) app pattern to simultaneously display a list of existing notes and a more detailed view of a selected note.

 ### Extended Canvas

-When spanned in dual-landscape mode, the app switches to the [Extended canvas](https://docs.microsoft.com/dual-screen/introduction#extended-canvas) app pattern.
+When spanned in dual-landscape mode, the app switches to the [extended canvas](https://docs.microsoft.com/dual-screen/introduction#extended-canvas) app pattern.
 This gives the user more screen real estate when editing note contents, which is especially useful for annotating pictures and creating drawings.

 ## Contributing